-- 4. Quick handoffs that result in short yardage gains will be the responsibility of the Umpire or wing officials with the Referee and Centre Judge concentrating on action behind the ball. - 5.
-On plays into the line, if the ball carrier is driven back after his forward progress is stopped, retrieve the ball from the ball carrier and relay it to the Spotter. - 6.
-On pitchout option plays, when the quarterback turns up field with the ball, observe threats of fouls against the trailing back. - 7.
-If the quarterback keeps the ball, there is no need for you to cover him beyond the neutral zone.
+- 4. Quick handoffs that result in short yardage gains will be the responsibility of the Umpire or wing officials while you concentrate on action behind the ball. - 5.
+On plays into the line, if the ball carrier is driven back after their forward progress is stopped, retrieve the ball from the ball carrier and relay it to the Spotter. - 6.
+On pitchout option plays: - (a) If the quarterback keeps the ball, there is no need for you to cover them beyond the neutral zone.
+When they turn up field, switch to observing threats of fouls against the trailing back. - (b) If the quarterback pitches the ball, continue to observe them while there is a threat that they may be fouled.